sebescudie/GammaLauncher/README.md

 ### Updates

 When the app starts, it looks online for the most recent vvvv preview builds.
-If the a more recent version is available online, the _Updates_ tab will turn yellow.
+If a more recent version is available online, the _Updates_ tab will turn yellow.
 You can then browse the available builds and click the _Install_ button to download and start the installer.
-A _Changes_ button allows to view the changelog for this version.
-You can also click _Check for updates_ or press <kbd>SHIFT + F5</kbd> to maually look for updates.
+A _Changes_ button allows to view the changelog for this version in your browser.
+You can also click _Check for updates_ or press <kbd>SHIFT + F5</kbd> at any time to maually look for updates.

 ### Opening documents

-You can drag and drop any VL document from your file browser on the launcher to open it in a new instance
+You can drag and drop any VL document from your file browser on the launcher to open it in a new vvvv instance.

 ## Features